lucasfcosta/blog/_posts/2023-02-07-backlogs-are-useless.md

 Do you remember your backlog ever shrinking?
 Of course you don't.
 Backlogs _never_ shrink.

-Backlogs never shrink because the list of things we'd _eventually_ like to do never shrinks, and **that's what a backlog is: a bunch of unimportant tasks that we'll _eventually_ get to, but not today.**
+Backlogs never shrink because the list of things we'd _eventually_ like to do never shrinks, and **that's what backlogs are: a bunch of unimportant tasks that we'll _eventually_ get to, but not today.**

 Important tasks never go into the backlog.
 We create them, we work on them, and we ship them.
 Don't believe me?
 Ask your product manager when was the last time they had to take something out of the backlog because they ran out of things to do.
 I'm sure the answer will be a resounding _"never"_.

-The truth is, we always know what task is most important, and we work on it until it's done.
-Everything else is fluff.
+The truth is, **we always know what task is most important, and we work on it until it's done**.
+If you or your team don't know what's the most important thing to do, a backlog will not solve the problem.
+Context-sharing and organization alignment will.
+Everything else is a grim theatre to signal you're working hard enough.

 At [Ergomake](https://www.ergomake.dev), my co-founder and I do _not_ have a backlog, and we couldn't be happier.